openebs/openebs/k8s/jiva/README.md

-This document will help to delete the auto-generated snapshots created when a Jiva replica restart happened or new replica got added to the Jiva controller.
+This document will help to delete the auto-generated snapshots created during a Jiva replica restart or when a new replica is added to the Jiva controller.
 The steps for deleting the auto-generated snapshots are the following:

 Get the details of Jiva controller pod using the following command.